 EPA fines Maryland manufacturer $35K for hazardous waste storage

 Regardless of your industry improperly stored or the improper disposal of waste can mean costly fines by the EPA.
-Recently the EPA fined a pharmaceutical manufacturer $35,000 for violating several federal regulations regarding the storage of hazardous waste.
+As a result, recently the EPA fined a pharmaceutical manufacturer $35,000.
+This was due to violating several federal regulations regarding the storage of hazardous waste.
 In an agreement released by the regulatory agency, the pharmaceuticals manufacturer did not admit liability with the EPA to pay the penalty for violating several federal Solid Waste Disposal Act.
 This company was cited for five counts of violations following an inspection in March 2016.
-This plant manufactures generic pharmaceuticals in tablet and capsule form.
-Their production process is producing solvent waste.
-There are a couple options to properly store waste, to properly dispose of properly or recycled.
-Due to improper storage and disposal the manufacturer is forced to pay the fines for administrative missteps.
+The plant manufactures generic pharmaceuticals in tablet and capsule form.
+Their production process produces solvent waste.
+They have several options to properly store waste and properly dispose or recycle such waste.
+Due to improper storage and disposal, the manufacturer is forced to pay the fines for administrative missteps.

-The EPA stated they, “where storing one drum of hazardous waste on-site at the facility for a time period in excess of the 90-day storage limitation,” One 55-gallon drum filled with lab solvent vial waste, a hazardous waste, was dated beyond the 90-day storage limitation.
+The EPA stated they, “where storing one drum of hazardous waste on-site at the facility for a time period in excess of the 90-day storage limitation.”
+One of the 55-gallon drums was filled with lab solvent vial waste, a hazardous waste.
+This drum was dated beyond the 90-day storage limitation.
 This “One Drum” resulting in $35k in fines.
-This company failed to keep hazardous containers closed except as needed to add or remove waste.
-This manufacturer as a result of poor waste management and disposal was slapped with a $35k fine.
+This company failed to keep hazardous containers closed except as needed to add or remove waste. as a result, the manufacturer of poor waste management and disposal was slapped with a $35k fine.
 Can your business incur such fines and maintain profitability?
 One mistake or poor choice can result in several violations.

 Well Known Retailer Recently Fined More Than $3.5 Million